Pakeezah (soundtrack): Inhin Logon Ne

 Although, Majrooh Sultanpuri and Ghulam Mohammad are credited as the lyricist and composers of the song respectively, this particular lyric is actually a folklore melody.
 What is even more interesting is that this ‘song’ has been sung and used in many movies before Pakeezah.
 It was ultimately Pakeezah that popularised the track and became synonymous with Meena Kumari and Pakeezah.
 Similar versions of this song with minor differences were used in the films Himmat and Aabroo with Shamshad Begum singing in the former and Yakub in the latter.
 Both of these versions were composed by Pt.
 Gobind Ram.

 Thade Rahiyo

 Majrooh Sultanpuri is credited as the lyricist of this song.
 However, in an interview given to Ameen Sayani, Meena Kumari revealed that the opening lines of this song are written by Kamal Amrohi and not Sultanpuri.
 This song is based on Raga Maand which has its roots to Rajasthan.

 Chalte Chalte

 "Chalte Chalte yunhi koi" got its lyrics from Kaifi Azmi.
-One of the most celebrated songs of the film, it was composed by Ghulam Mohammad who made Pt.
-Ram Narayan, his Sarangi master, to give 21 takes for the desired effect.
+One of the most celebrated songs of the film, it was composed by Ghulam Mohammad who made Ram Narayan, his sarangi master, to give 21 takes for the desired effect.
 This song was used much later as a reprised version in the 2018 film Mitron and was sung by Atif Aslam.